saurabhp75/saurabhp75.github.io/_notes/big_data.md

 ### Big data Hadoop

-HDFS: Hadoop distributed file system
+**HDFS**: Hadoop distributed file system

-YARN: Yet another resource negotiator. sits on top of mapreduce.
+**YARN**: Yet another resource negotiator. sits on top of mapreduce.
 - Manages the resources on hadoop cluster.

-Mapreduce: Programming metaphore/model that allows you to distribute the data processing over a cluster.
-It consists of mappers and reducers.
+**Mapreduce**: Programming metaphore/model that allows you to distribute the data processing over a cluster.
+It consists of **mappers** and **reducers**.

+**Note**:
-Mappers transform the data in parallel across the cluster and reducers aggregate the data together.
+- Mappers transform the data in parallel across the cluster and reducers aggregate the data together.

-Earlier mapreduce and yarn were a single module.
+- Earlier mapreduce and yarn were a single module.

-pig: A SQL style scripting, can be used in place of Java and Python.
+**Pig**: A SQL style scripting, can be used in place of Java and Python.
 It sits on top of mapreduce.

-Hive: Just like pig, it sits over mapreduce and is very similar to SQL db.
+**Hive**: Just like pig, it sits over mapreduce and is very similar to SQL db.

-Apache Ambari: Web view of the Hadoop cluster.
+**Apache Ambari**: Web view of the Hadoop cluster.

-Ambari alternatives: Cloudera, MapR etc.
+**Ambari alternatives**: Cloudera, MapR etc.

-Mesos: a yarn alternative.
+**Mesos**: A yarn alternative.

-Spark: Sits at the same level as mapreduce.
+**Spark**: Sits at the same level as mapreduce.

-Tez: used in conjunction with Hive.
+**Tez**: Used in conjunction with Hive.
 Works on directed acyclic graph, similar to spark.

-HBASE: Exposes the data on cluster to transactional platforms.
+**HBASE**: Exposes the data on cluster to transactional platforms.
 HBASE is a nosql db, a columnar datastore.

-Apache storm: A way of processing streaming data ie from sensors or weblogs, it is similar to spark streaming.
+**Apache storm**: A way of processing streaming data ie from sensors or weblogs, it is similar to spark streaming.

-OOzie: A way to schedule jobs on the cluster.
+**OOzie**: A way to schedule jobs on the cluster.

-Zookeeper: A tech for coordinating everything on your cluster, ie which nodes are up or down, keeping track of which node is master.
+**Zookeeper**: A tech for coordinating everything on your cluster, ie which nodes are up or down, keeping track of which node is master.

 ### Data ingestion:
-- sqoop: ties the cluster to relational db.
+- **sqoop**: Ties the cluster to relational db.

-- Flume: transfers weblogs to the cluster.
+- **Flume**: Transfers weblogs to the cluster.

-- Kafka: General purpose data ingestion for hadoop cluster.
+- **Kafka**: General purpose data ingestion for hadoop cluster.

 ### External data store:
 - Cassandra
 - Mongodb
 - MySQL

-Note: Cassandra/Mongodb sites between real time app and hadoop cluster.
+**Note**: Cassandra/Mongodb sits between real time app and hadoop cluster.

 ### Query Engines(Hive is built into hadoop)
 - Apache Drill: SQL like queries